 Email: first-name.lastname@cea.fr

-Abstract—Event-driven architecture is an useful way to design and solve the complexity of today systems.
-Unified Modeling Lan- guage State Machine and its visualization are a powerful means to the modeling of the logical behavior of such architecture.
+Abstract—An Event-driven architecture is a useful way to design and solve the complexity of today´s systems.
+The Unified Modeling Lan- guage State Machine and its visualization are a powerful means to the modeling of the logical behavior of such an architecture.
 Model Driven Engineering generates executable code from state machines.
-However, despite many useful UML State Machine concepts, the support of existing generation approaches is still limited to simple cases, especially when considering concurrency and pseudo states such as history, junction, and event types.
+However, existing code generation approaches from UML State Machines are still limited to simple cases, especially when considering concurrency and pseudo states such as history, junction, and event types.

 This paper provides a complete and efficient code generation approach from UML State Machine.
-The proposal combines IF- ELSE-SWITCH constructions of programming languages and the state pattern with our support for concurrency.
-Our approach is tested under the Precise Semantics Of State Machine.
-Effi- ciently, even supporting multi-thread-based concurrency, binary files compiled from and the event processing speed of runtime execution of code generated by our approach are significantly improved when comparing to other approaches.
+The proposal combines IF- ELSE-SWITCH constructions of programming languages and the state pattern with our concurrency support.
+The code generated with our approach has been executed with a set of state-machine examples that are part of a test-suite described in the recent OMG standard PSSM (Precise Semantics Of State Machine).
+The traced execution results comply with the standard and are a good hint that the execution is semantically correct.
+The generated code is also effi- cient: it supports multi-thread-based concurrency, and the event processing speed of runtime execution is significantly improved compared to other approaches.

 INTRODUCTION

-The Unified Modeling Language State Machine (USM) [1] and its visualization, standardized by the OMG [2], are a powerful means to model the logical behavior of system complexity.
+The Unified Modeling Language State Machine (USM) [1] and its visualization, standardized by the OMG [2], are a powerful means to model the logical behavior of a reactive system.
 The so-called Model-Driven Engineering method- ology relies on two paradigms, abstraction and automation [3].
-Automation is to reduce the gap between the modeling world and the implementation world by bringing the ability to automatically generating code from diagram-based modeling languages such as USM to executable code.
+Automation is used to reduce the gap between the modeling world and the implementation world by bringing the ability to automatically generating code from diagram-based modeling languages such as USM to executable code.

 However, on the one hand, the usefulness of UML State Machine is raised by providing more concepts supporting software architects for modeling and designing complex sys- tems.
 On the other hand, existing code generation approaches have some issues regarding completeness and efficiency of generated code.
-Specifically, the following lists some issues of current approaches:
+Specifically, the following items list some issues of current approaches:

 Existing tools and approaches mainly focus on the se- quential aspect while the concurrency of doActivity states and orthogonal regions is not taken into account.
 We investigated on industrial leading tools.
 Rhapsody does not support doActivity, junctions, and truly concurrent execution of orthogonal regions [4] (see II for formal definitions).
-The concurrency of the orthogonal regions is often implemented sequentially.
+The concurrency of orthogonal regions is often implemented sequentially.
 Rhapsody and Enter- prise Architect [5] only support CallEvent and TimeEvent while SignalEvent and ChangeEvent are missing.

 The support for pseudo states such as history, choice and junction is poor [5], [6] while these are very helpful in modeling.

-Code generated from tools such as [7] and FXU [8] is heavily dependent on their own libraries, which make the generated code not portable.
+Code generated from tools such as [7] and FXU [8] is heavily dependent on their own libraries, which makes the generated code not portable.

 Issues of event processing speed, executable file size, and UML semantic-conformance defined by a recent work on the Precise Semantics of State Machine (PSSM) [9].

-In order for wider integrating MDE into software develop- ment today, one task is to seamlessly make the behavior of the code generated from UML State Machine complied with the semantics specified by PSSM.
+In order for wider integrating MDE into software develop- ment today, one task is to assure that the behavior of the code generated from UML State Machine complies with the semantics specified by PSSM.
 The objective of this paper is to clean the above issues by offering an efficient, complete, and UML-compliant code generation solution for UML State Machine.